 10. Buy in Bulk

 Bulk-purchase any items that you’re constantly using and re-buying.
-Think alcohol, groceries, toilet paper, shower gel, laundry detergent.
-A larger outlay in the first place will help you save money for travel in the long-run.
+Think alcohol, groceries, toilet paper, shower gel, and laundry detergent.
+A larger outlay in the first place will help you save money for travel in the long run.

 Simplifying Your Lifestyle

 Simplifying your current extravagant lifestyle could be a clever way of making cuts and therefore saving money for travel.
 There are several ways you can do this.

 11. Do free stuff

 There are plenty of free things you can do with your spare time, instead of splashing the cash on costly activities.
 Here are a few ideas: